Anoojaa-ck/minifintech/README.md

 # Mini Fintech - Personal Finance Tracker

-A professional personal finance tracker built with Next.js, TypeScript, Prisma, and SQLite.
+A professional personal finance tracker built with Next.js and TypeScript.
 This project was developed as a take-home assignment for a software engineering role.

 ## Features